monambike/ouroweb-icons-storage/README.md

 # Icons Storage :framed_picture:

-Some icons allowed for free use.
+Icons from OuroWeb repository allowed for personal use.